gngrOrg/gngr/README.md

 gngr
 ====

-This is the source code of [gngr](https://gngr.info), a new cross-platform browser that champions privacy.
+This is the source code of [gngr](https://gngr.info), a new cross-platform browser that champions privacy. `gngr` is an independent implementation of web standards in pure Java.
+It is *not* a wrapper around other browser engines.
 Read [the introduction](https://gngr.info/doc/introduction.html) to know more.

 ![gngr Inception](https://gngr.info/media/img/screens/v03.10/gngrInception.png)